 Dissolution of the Corporation;

-The Member’s death or dissolution; or
+The Member’s death; or

 By Ordinary Resolution of the Board or of the Members at a duly called meeting, provided fifteen (15) days’ notice is given and the Member is provided with reasons and the opportunity to be heard.
 Notice will set out the reasons for termination of membership and the member receiving the notice will be entitled to submit a written submission opposing the termination.